okozmovskaya/acme-web-design/development-strategy.md

 ### CSS

-Highlight with background color the main part of about us.
+Make highlight background for the main part of about us.
 Highlight and align sidebar.

 ----